cloudcreativity/laravel-json-api/docs/upgrade.md

 support for Laravel 5.4 will be dropped.
 We do not plan to refactor existing code to use PHP 7 features, so this will not result in a major breaking change before `1.0.0`.

+## 1.0.0-beta.1 to 1.0.0-beta.2

+### Relations

+In implementing the new `queriesOne` and `queriesMany` relations, we have re-organised some of the internals of the Eloquent JSON API relation classes.
+This will not affect your application unless you have extended any of these classes.

 ## 1.0.0-alpha.4 to 1.0.0-beta.1

 ### Key Names